fra150/BNAI/documentation.md

 # BNAI Project Documentation

 ## Project Overview
-The BNAI (Behavioral Neural AI) project is a system that analyzes and generates behavioral parameters for AI models.
+The BNAI (Brain (Bulla)Neural AI) project is a system that analyzes and generates behavioral parameters for AI models.
 It employs a neural network architecture to learn and generate BNAI profiles that characterize AI model behavior.

 ## Project Structure
 ```